razan-sameh/job-board-assignment/README.md

 ## Project Overview

-This is a simplified **Job Board Platform** built as part of a technical assignment for **WeTheMakers LLC**.
+This is a simplified **Job Board Platform**.
 The platform allows two types of users:

 - **Admin**: Can manage job postings and review all applications.
 - **Job Seeker**: Can register, log in, view jobs, and apply.

 For security and realism, user registration is restricted to **job seekers only**.
 The admin account is pre-created:

-Email: razan.dev24@gmail.com
-Password: 12345678

 ---